Lined Zipper Pouch Sewing Tutorial

 - Triangle fabric weight sachets

-This lined zippered pouch tutorial is perfect for beginner sewists that are not too confident in using zippers on larger projects like skirts, blouses or dresses.
+This lined zippered pouch tutorial is perfect for beginner sewers that are not too confident in using zippers on larger projects like skirts, blouses or dresses.
 They are also a great way to use some of your fabric scraps and a wonderful opportunity to get more organized and tidy.
-Also making your own pouches means you get to pick the fabric you like and choose the size you need.
+Also making your own pouches means you get to pick the fabric you like and choose the size you need so extra point for making your own zipper pouch!

 - 2 strips of fabric of 6″ x 5″for outside